-- Receipt of Initial Grievance.
-If a Grievance is reported to a responsible employee other than the university's Title IX Coordinator, the person receiving the initial report shall notify the university's Title IX Coordinator of the Grievance within 48 hours of receipt of the report.
-If the Title IX Coordinator is alleged to have been involved in a violation, the Grievance shall be reported to the Assistant Vice President for Human Resources and Strategic Initiatives, who will fulfill the responsibilities of the Title IX Coordinator with regards to the Grievance.
-Should a Grievant request that a Grievance be kept confidential, the Title IX Coordinator will respect the Grievant's request and do everything practicable to maintain confidentiality, though doing so may limit the university's ability to respond to the Grievance.
-However, the Title IX Coordinator must balance this request with the university's responsibility to provide a safe and nondiscriminatory environment for all members of the university community. - Notice of Grievance to Respondent & Opportunity for Response.
-Within 5 days of receipt of a report of a Grievance, the Title IX Coordinator, with the assistance of other university officials, shall make a preliminary inquiry and initial determination as to whether or not the Grievance falls within the scope of these procedures and whether further investigation is necessary.
-If the Title IX Coordinator determines that further investigation regarding the Grievance is necessary under these procedures, the Title IX Coordinator shall provide written notice of the reported Grievance to the Respondent, either by providing the Respondent with a copy of the written initial report of the Grievant or by providing the Respondent with a summary of the allegations and requests made by the Grievant.
-In this notice, the Respondent shall be advised that a written Response to the Grievance may be filed with the Title IX Coordinator within 5 days of notice of the Grievance.
-The Response, if any, should confirm or deny the factual allegations, indicate the extent to which the Grievance has merit, and indicate whether the Respondent accepts or rejects the desired outcome requested by the Grievant or outline an appropriate alternative outcome.
-If the Respondent files a Response, the Title IX Coordinator shall provide a copy of the Response to the Grievant upon receipt. - Interim Measures.
-It is the goal of the university to investigate all Grievances in a prompt and equitable manner.
-Accordingly, the university strives to complete and resolve a filed Grievance within 60 business days or less (exclusive of any appeal).
-During the Grievance process, the Title IX Coordinator, in consultation with senior administrators, may implement Interim Measures to ensure the safety of all members of the university community.
+Notice of Complaint to Respondent & Opportunity for Response - Within 5 days of receipt of a complaint, the Title IX Coordinator, with the assistance of other university officials, shall make a preliminary inquiry and initial determination as to whether or not the Grievance falls within the scope of these procedures and whether further investigation is necessary.
+If the Title IX Coordinator determines that further investigation regarding the complaint is necessary under these procedures, the Title IX Coordinator shall provide written notice of the reported complaint to the Respondent, either by providing the Respondent with a copy of the written initial report of the complaint, or by providing the Respondent with a summary of the allegations and requests made by the Complainant.
+In this notice, the Respondent shall be advised that a written Response to the Grievance may be filed with the Title IX Coordinator within 5 days of notice of the complaint.
+The Response, if any, should confirm or deny the factual allegations, and indicate the extent to which the complaint has merit.
+If the Respondent files a Response, the Title IX Coordinator shall provide a copy of the Response to the Complaint upon receipt.

+Interim Measures - It is the goal of the University to investigate all complaints in a prompt and equitable manner.
+Accordingly, the university strives to complete and resolve a filed complaint within 60 business days or less (exclusive of any appeal).
+During the Preliminary Investigative process, the Title IX Coordinator, in consultation with senior administrators, may implement Interim Measures to ensure the safety of all members of the university community.
 By way of example, Interim Measures could include no-contact orders, changes in housing assignments, changes to course schedules, changes to work schedules or duties, counseling, health services, other support services, or temporary suspension.
-If Interim Measures are implemented, the Title IX Coordinator or a senior administrator shall notify the Grievant, the Respondent, and any other individual or entity affected by the Interim Measures, in writing.
-The following factors are considered when determining the appropriateness of Interim Measures: the seriousness of the allegations, scheduled interactions between the Grievant and the Respondent (e.g., courses, housing assignments, extracurricular activities), restraining orders or other civil protections, and the specific needs and requests of the Grievant.
-When implementing Interim Measures, the Title IX Coordinator will balance the need to ensure the safety of the Grievant and the university community with the need to minimize the impact on the Respondent.
+If Interim Measures are implemented, the Title IX Coordinator or a senior administrator shall notify the Complainant, the Respondent, and any other individual or entity affected by the Interim Measures, in writing.
+The following factors are considered when determining the appropriateness of Interim Measures: the seriousness of the allegations, scheduled interactions between the Grievant and the Respondent (e.g., courses, housing assignments, extracurricular activities), restraining orders or other civil protections, and the specific needs and requests of the Complainant.
+When implementing Interim Measures, the Title IX Coordinator will balance the need to ensure the safety of the Complainant and the university community with the need to minimize the impact on the Respondent.

-4. Informal Resolution.
-Prior to any investigation, and at any time during the Grievance process, the Title IX Coordinator may inquire of the parties if they wish to participate in informal resolution of the Grievance.
-If, and only if, both the Grievant and the Respondent voluntarily agree to do so, the Title IX Coordinator or designee will meet with the parties and informally attempt to resolve the Grievance.
-If the parties can reach an agreement, it shall be recorded in writing and signed by both the Grievant and Respondent, and no further action will be taken in connection with these Grievance Procedures, However, Grievances alleging sexual assault or other sexual violence may not be resolved through this informal process, even with the parties' consent.
-Further, all parties shall have the absolute right to end the informal resolution process at any time and return to, or begin, the formal stage of the Grievance process under these Grievance Procedures.
+Informal Resolution - Prior to any investigation, and at any time during the investigative process, the Title IX Coordinator may inquire of the parties if they wish to participate in informal resolution of the complaint.
+If, and only if, both the Complainant and the Respondent voluntarily agree to do so, the Title IX Coordinator or designee will meet with the parties and informally attempt to resolve the complaint.
+If the parties can reach an agreement, it shall be recorded in writing and signed by both the Complainant and Respondent, and no further action will be taken in connection with these Investigative Procedures.
+However, complaints alleging sexual assault or other sexual violence may not be resolved through this informal process, even with the parties' consent.
+Further, all parties shall have the absolute right to end the informal resolution process at any time and return to, or begin, the formal stage of the investigative process under these Investigative Procedures.

-Investigation
+Formal Investigation Process